moritzleitner/ca162-security-s4-public/exercises/ex3/README.md

 ![Alt text](images/helper_measure.png)

-- Create a calculated Measure and simply enter the value `1` in the 'Edit Formular' Editor.
+- Create a calculated Measure and simply enter the value `1` in the 'Edit Formula' Editor.
 - Give the helper calculation a name and confirm with OK.

-### Step 2: Create the Bar Chart
+### Step 3.2.2: Create the Bar Chart

 We now create two bars, with a measure for each bar.
 To this create a new measure: